 Don’t be afraid to look on the day-old bread rack or in the “about to expire” section of the meat department.
 You have to be careful, but you’ll probably be able to tell whether the item is good.
 Just make sure to use it right away, don’t let it sit in your refrigerator for a week.

 Another thing to think about is the time of day, time of week and even time of month that you are shopping.
-I’ve found that early in the morning and in the middle of the week is when the grocery stores are less busy and you’ll be able to get more efficient shopping done.
+I’ve found that early in the morning and in the middle of the week is when the grocery stores are less busy.
+This is great because you’ll be able to get more efficient shopping done.
 Be careful not to go on the first day or two of the month.
 Some stores have been known to raise prices because that is the time that social security and welfare checks go out.

 Buy in bulk when it makes sense.
-If you’re shopping at Costco or Sam’s Club you still need to comparison shop.
-I’ve found that some of the items are just as inexpensive at our local grocery store and there have been times when Costco’s or Sam’s Club prices where higher.
+If you’re shopping at Costco or Sam’s Club you still need to comparison shop, that’s the key to maximum your coupons and savings.
+I’ve found that some of the items are just as inexpensive at our local grocery store there have been times when Costco’s or Sam’s Club prices where higher.
 So most of the time it makes sense for me to get most of our groceries at my local store because we live 30 mins away from Sam’s Club.

 Look high and low for savings, literally.
+That includes checking grocery shopping with Amazon .
 The grocery stores purposely place the higher-priced name brand items at eye level.
 The lower priced generic and store brands are usually higher and lower than the brand name items.
 Remember that the generic brand or store brand isn’t always the less expensive.
-Some stores I’ve been to list the cost per ounce, or per item (trash bags) so be sure to compare these prices when shopping.
+Some stores I’ve been to list the cost per ounce, or per item (trash bags).
+Be sure to compare these prices when shopping.

 Last but not least, if you’ve got kids at home try to find another mom to trade shopping times with.
-It’s a lot easier to shop without kids, you won’t be tempted to buy extras just to keep them quiet and you’ll have more time to comparison shop.
+It’s a lot easier to shop without kids…obviously.
+You won’t be tempted to buy extras just to keep them quiet and you’ll have more time to comparison shop.
+While you are in good with another mom why not also try this other money and time saving hack….

 Want to save more?
-Look below for the latest coupons and circulars
+Look below for the latest coupons and savings in these circulars

 Check out Walgreens circular for this week